lmdesa/BOSSA/README.md

 # BOSSA

 The Binary Object environment-Sensitive Sampling Algorithm (BOSSA) generates samples of ZAMS binaries (or higher-order multiples) consistent with the metallicity- and star formation rate-dependent IMF by Jerabkova et al. (2018), the cosmic star-formation history by Chruslinska & Nelemans (2019) and Chruslinska et al. (2020); and the correlated orbital parameter distributions by Moe & Di Stefano (2018).
-Although it is written with the COMPAS population synthesis code in mind, it can be used more generally.
+Although the ouput is written with COMPAS in mind, it does not depend on it.

 ### Data